HristoKolev/webpack-workshop/README.md

 </div>
 ```

-- Run the `build` script to verify that everything works.
+- Run the `build` npm script to verify that everything works.

 ```shell
 npm run build
 ```

-- Run the `profile` script and examine the visualization.
+- Run the `profile` npm script and examine the visualization.
 -
 ```shell
 npm run profile